 4. The US government does not have large debt denominated in foreign currency.

-Despite differences in analytical framework, hopefully Krugman’s post on the “invisible bond vigilantes” will help to move the policy discourse in the right direction.
+Despite remaining differences in theoretical perspective, hopefully Krugman’s post on the “invisible bond vigilantes” will help to move the policy discourse forward.